Signed in as:

 Tolkien and Real-World Traditions of Metal and Gem Craft

 Tolkien’s imagined jewels draw deeply from real historical metalwork and gem traditions.
-The Silmarils echo medieval reliquaries and regalia, objects believed to contain sacred presence rather than mere value.
+The Silmarils echo medieval reliquaries and regalia, objects believed to contain a sacred presence rather than mere value.
 The Rings of Power reflect ancient ideas of rings as symbols of oath, authority, and cosmic order, from Roman signet rings to Norse arm rings.
-Dwarven craft evokes early Germanic and Scandinavian metalwork, prized for durability, precision, and lineage rather than ornament alone.
+Dwarven craft evokes early Germanic and Scandinavian metalwork, prized for durability, precision, and lineage beyond just ornament alone.

 Most importantly, Tolkien shares with traditional craftsmen an understanding that materials have moral weight.
 Gold, silver, steel, and stone are not neutral; they endure, remember, and outlast their makers.
 Like historical metalworkers, Tolkien treats making as an ethical act, one that binds the maker to the made, for good or ill.
 In this sense, his jewel lore is not fantasy at all but a deeply traditional meditation on what it means to shape the world by hand.